ebuz/BuzEtAl2016_experimental_code/WORKLOG.md

 * 2/20/13 - After a rocky start, the survey has been partly fixed, updated TODO with new things to change
 * 2/21/13 - Added feedback in no and simple types, fixed timing issues, got experiment to end if people wait too long inter-trial wise
 * 2/22/13 - Fixed one feedback issue, managed to re-name everything, cleaned up some unneeded files, sorted out experiment length issues
+* 2/22/13 - Fixed so many things that this experiment is almost ready to go, final issues to deal with are practice trials and if I am feeling like it a cohesive way to handle the various files that need to be changed as outlined in the TODO.md